 In a nuclear reactor, moderators slow down the neutrons which come out in a fission process.
 The moderator used have light nuclei.
-Heavy nuclei will not serve the purpose, because:
+The heavy nuclei will not serve the purpose, because:

 1. they will break up